If you’ve ever wondered, “can I use a carpet runner on stairs?”, the answer is YES, you absolutely can!

 - 1/16 drill bit

-First, install the brackets by lining one against either edge of the runner, and sliding them back until they are sitting in the crease where the riser and the tread meet.
+First, install the brackets by lining one against either edge of the runner, and sliding them back until they are sitting in the crease at the bottom of the riser (where the riser and the tread meet).
 Be sure they are aligned flush with the runner as well as the crease!

 Holding the brackets in place, mark the location for the drill holes with a pencil, then use a 1/16 inch drill bit to create a pilot hole at each mark.
-Secure the brackets in place using the drill and included hardware.
+Secure the brackets in place, at the back of the tread, by using the included hardware.

 Next, press the rods over the carpet into the crease of the stair.
 Secure the rod into each bracket, and repeat until they are all secured.
 Home Depot has a great tutorial on installing carpet rods.
 Be sure to check it out to see a more step by step tutorial.